Mohini: Other legends

-In the Brahma Vaivarta Purana, Shiva creates an apsara (nymph) named Mohini, who fells in love with the creator-god Brahma.
-While trying to seduce Brahma, she says, "A man who refuses to make love to a woman tortured by desire is a eunuch.
-Whether a man is ascetic or amorous, he must not spurn a woman who approaches him, or he will go to Hell.
-Come now and make love to me."
-In one breath, Brahma replies, "Go away, Mother".
-Later, he argues that he is like her father, and thus, too old for Mohini.
-Brahma then compares her with a young daughter visiting her father.
-An angered Mohini then reminds him of his carnal nature by mocking that Brahma had earlier desired his own daughter and leaves him.
-After sleeping with the love god Kama to sate her arousal, Mohini regrets her actions and sobs.
-Meanwhile Vishnu explains to Brahma that the purpose of the event to break the latter's pride.

-Another South Indian folktale tells of the Mahabharata hero Aravan (who becomes the Tamil god Kuttantavar), who was married to Mohini, before his self-sacrifice.
+A South Indian folktale tells of the Mahabharata hero Aravan (who becomes the Tamil god Kuttantavar), who was married to Mohini, before his self-sacrifice.
 Aravan agrees to become the sacrificial victim for the Kalappali ("sacrifice to the battlefield") to ensure the victory of the Pandavas, his father, and his uncles.
 Before being sacrificed to goddess Kali, Aravan asks three boons from Krishna, the guide of the Pandavas.
 The third boon was that Aravan should be married before the sacrifice so that he could get the right of cremation and funerary offerings (bachelors were buried).
 This third boon, however, is found only in the folk cults.
 To fulfill this wish in the Kuttantavar cult myth, Krishna turns into Mohini, marries Aravan, and spends the night with him.
 Then after the sacrifice, Mohini laments Aravan's death, breaking her bangles, beating her breasts, and discarding her bridal finery.
 She then returns to the original form of Krishna.
 The legend of the marriage of Aravan and Krishna in his female form as Mohini, and Mohini-Krishna's widowhood after Aravan's sacrifice, forms the central theme of an eighteen-day annual festival in the Tamil month of Cittirai (April–May) at Koovagam.
 The marriage ceremony is re-enacted by transgender Hijras, who play the role of Mohini-Krishna.